quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 #### Two-Time-Scale Learning Processes
-Background context: In methods like GTD2 and TDC, there are two learning processes: a primary one updating \(w\), and a secondary one updating \(v\).
+Background context: In methods like GTD2 and TDC, there are two learning processes: a primary one updating $w $, and a secondary one updating $ v$.
 The secondary process is faster and assumed to be at its asymptotic value, aiding the convergence of the primary process.
 :p How do the two learning processes in GTD2 and TDC work?
 ??x
 In GTD2 and TDC, there are two parallel learning processes:
-1. **Primary Process**: Updates \(w\) based on predictions from the secondary process.
+1. **Primary Process**: Updates $w$ based on predictions from the secondary process.
-2. **Secondary Process**: Updates \(v\), which is assumed to converge faster than the primary process.
+2. **Secondary Process**: Updates $v$, which is assumed to converge faster than the primary process.

-The primary process uses a slower step size \(\alpha\), while the secondary process, with a faster step size \(\beta\), approaches its asymptotic value, aiding the convergence of the primary process. x??
+The primary process uses a slower step size $\alpha $, while the secondary process, with a faster step size $\beta$, approaches its asymptotic value, aiding the convergence of the primary process. x??

 ---